Sharaal/screeps.com/develop/README.md

     - flagClaimer: Move to the "claim" flag and claim the room.
 Only one will be built if there is a flag
       - amount: 1 (if there is a "claim" flag)
-    - storageBuilder: Draw energy from the energy storage and build a construction site
+    - storageBuilder: Draw energy from the energy storage/container and build a construction site
       - amount: 1 (if there is a construction site)
-    - storageCarrier: Pick up energy or draw it from the energy storage to transfer it to a spawn, extension, tower or energy storage
+    - storageCarrier: Pick up energy or draw it from the energy storage/container to transfer it to a spawn, extension, tower or energy storage
       - amount: Sources in the room * 2
-    - storageSourcer: Harvest the source, transfer the energy to a near energy storage or drop it
+    - storageSourcer: Harvest the source, transfer the energy to a near energy storage/container or drop it
       - amount: Sources in the room * 1
     - storageSpawnBuilder: Draw energy from the energy storage, keep it in mind and build the spawn in a room besides the own
       - amount: 1 (if there is a spawn to built)
-    - storageUpgrader: Draw energy from the energy storage and upgrade the controller
+    - storageUpgrader: Draw energy from the energy storage/container and upgrade the controller
       - amount: 1